01June 2, 2016 - Gold Rose $100 in Six Hours

 04How Gold Prices Helped Cause the Great Depression

 When gold was found at Sutter's Ranch in 1848, it inspired the Gold Rush to California and the unification of western America.
 In 1861, U.S. Treasury Secretary Salmon Chase printed the first U.S. paper currency backed by gold.
 That was the beginning of the gold standard.
-For more, see The History of Gold.
+Look into the history of the gold standard to know how it shaped American history.

 Gold Prices and the U.S. Economy